Mauricio Pellegrino: Club career

-Club

 Vélez and Barcelona

-Born in Leones, Córdoba, Pellegrino played for Vélez Sarsfield during a large portion of the 1990s, as the Buenos Aires-based club experienced its golden age, winning four Primeira División championships and the 1994 Intercontinental Cup and Copa Libertadores.
+Born in Leones, Córdoba, Pellegrino played for Vélez Sarsfield for much of the 1990s, as the Buenos Aires-based club experienced its golden age, winning four Primeira División championships and the 1994 Intercontinental Cup and Copa Libertadores.
 He received the nickname El Flaco ("The Lanky One") for his physique.

 Pellegrino had his first experience abroad in 1998–99, joining Louis van Gaal's Barcelona on loan.
 He made his La Liga debut on 12 September 1998 in a 1–0 home win against Extremadura, and would be used regularly during the campaign, which ended with league conquest.

 Valencia

 Pellegrino had his best years with another Spanish side, Valencia, partnering countryman Roberto Ayala in the heart of the back-four while helping them to two league titles during his tenure, with the addition of the 2003–04 edition of the UEFA Cup.
 Possessing an Italian passport through descent, he did not take a slot for non-European Union players in the team.

-Arguably Pellegrino's worst moment occurred during the 2000–01 final of the UEFA Champions League as he missed the last penalty shootout attempt against Bayern Munich (1–1 after 120 minutes)– he also played in the previous season's decisive match, which also ended in defeat, to Real Madrid (3–0).
+Arguably Pellegrino's worst moment occurred during the 2001 UEFA Champions League final as he missed the last penalty shootout attempt against Bayern Munich (1–1 after 120 minutes); he also took part in the previous season's decisive match, which also ended in defeat, to Real Madrid (3–0).
 Overall though, in his six years at the Mestalla, he was a very important defensive unit, and made 213 official appearances for the Che.

 Liverpool and retirement

 In early January 2005, after having been frozen out by Claudio Ranieri, Pellegrino joined former Valencia boss Rafael Benítez at Liverpool on a free transfer, signing a six-month contract– this move made him the first Argentine player in the history of the club.
 He played 12 times for the Reds in the Premier League – 13 overall – but his performances were not enough to secure a longer contract, and he was released by the club at the end of the season.
-He was cup-tied for the Champions League campaign, and did not feature in the victory over AC Milan in the final of the competition.
+He was cup-tied for their campaign in the UEFA Champions League, and did not feature in the victory over AC Milan in the final of the competition.

 Afterwards, Pellegrino returned to Spain, having an unassuming stint with Alavés (fewer than half of the matches played, top-division relegation).

-International
+International career

 Pellegrino earned three caps for Argentina, all in 1997.
 He was picked for the squad at that year's Copa América and made his debut in the continental tournament against Ecuador in the group stage.

 Coaching career

 Early years

 After retiring in June 2006, Pellegrino stayed connected to Valencia, coaching its Cadete B (youth team).
-Two years later he returned to Liverpool, who still had Benítez in charge, as first-team coach.
+Two years later, he returned to Liverpool, who still had Benítez in charge, as first-team coach.
 In the middle of 2010 the pair moved to Inter Milan, where they were dismissed in December.